zyml/project-ar2/README.md

 # Project AR2
-Last README update: 2012-08-09
+Last README update: 2013-05-24

 ## Overview
 Project AR2 is the re-release of Arras WordPress Theme, with up-to-date standards and new features.
 Built on HTML5/CSS3.
 Released under the GPLv2 license.

 ## Features
-* Featured slideshow powered by FlexSlider 2
+* Featured slideshow powered by FlexSlider 2.
+* Responsive layout, designed for smartphones and tablets.
 * Three customizable post sections in homepage, with four different layouts.
 * Homepage layout customizable with WordPress 3.4's Theme Customizer.
 * Customizable archives page with four different layouts.